katkat100/wnm499_final/journal_amber.md

 - Started timeline document

 ## Stardate 2017.11.07
-- Learned how to create alternate timelines
+- Learned how to create and merge alternate timelines